dfrho/async-python-and-js/README.md

-# Asynchronous Functions and HTTP Calls: JavaScript vs. Python
+# Asynchronous Functions and HTTPS Calls: JavaScript vs. Python

-This document compares asynchronous functions and HTTP calls in JavaScript and Python, focusing on syntax and implementation for both task types.
+This document compares asynchronous functions and HTTPS calls in JavaScript and Python, focusing on syntax and implementation for both task types.

 ## 1. Asynchronous Functions